brenomchd/brenomchd/README.md

 I'm an AI & Machine Learning Engineer with a strong focus on Natural Language Processing (NLP) and Applied Research & Development (R&D).
 I build and experiment with data-driven systems, from prototyping and model development to scalable pipelines and production-ready solutions.

-- 🎓 Computer Science student at the Federal University of Goiás,
+- 🎓 Computer Science student at the Federal University of Goiás.
-- 🔎 Undergraduate AI Researcher in Healthcare at Informatics Institute - UFG,
+- 🔎 Undergraduate AI Researcher in Healthcare at Informatics Institute - UFG.
-- 🧠 Machine Learning Engineer at the Center of Excellence in Artificial Intelligence,
+- 🧠 Machine Learning Engineer at the Center of Excellence in Artificial Intelligence.
 - 💡 Advancing AI through language, data, and applied research.

 # 💻 Stack: